haofuml/cyclical_annealing/README.md

 Please see more schedule examples [here](plot/plot_schedules.ipynb).

+Recent development: Cyclical annealing schedule has been used to build the **first big VAE language model: [Optimus](https://github.com/ChunyuanLI/Optimus)**

 ## Contents
 There are two steps to use this codebase to reproduce the results in the paper.